aaronbloomfield/nws/hws/tcprecon/index.md

 - A new port is opened up on the client for *each* individual file transfer
 	- Yes, this is inefficient, and web server wars between the major manufacturers have erupted over optimizations to this
-	- Note that the relevant port is the source port from the client to the server
+	- Note that the relevant port is the client's source (the server's destination port)
-- An request, following the HTTP protocol (see below), is sent from the client to the server on port 80
+- An request, following the HTTP protocol (see below), is sent from the client to the server's port 80
-	- An example TCP data will be something like this: `GET /path/to/filename.ext HTTP/1.1\r\nHost: ...\r\n...\r\n`
+	- An example TCP *request* data will be something like this: `GET /path/to/filename.ext HTTP/1.1\r\nHost: ...\r\n...\r\n`
+		- This looks like a response (it starts with "GET "), but because it goes *to* port 80, it's a request, and we are ignoring it for this assignment
 	- You would save that file as `output/filename.ext` once you have downloaded all the parts
+		- To ensure that the output/ directory is present, call `os.system("mkdir -p output")`; this will not cause an error if the output/ directory already exists
-	- You can identify this because (1) it's the first TCP packet in the stream for this port that has a payload, and (2) it starts with "GET "
+	- You can identify this "request" packet because (1) it's the first TCP packet in the stream for the relevant port (the client's port) that has a payload, and (2) it starts with "GET "
-	- If there is no filename in the URI (for example: `GET / HTTP/1.1`), you should add `index.html` to it
+	- If there is just a slash in the URL, or ends in a slash (for example: `GET / HTTP/1.1` or `GET /subdir/ HTTP/1.1`), you should append `index.html` to it (`/index.html` or `/subdir/index.html`, respectively)
+		- If one requests `subdir/index.html` via just `subdir`, there is a redirect -- how to handle these are described below
 - An ACK is sent back from the server to the client, usually without any packet data
 - A series of TCP packets are sent containing the data itself
-	- The relevant port is now the destination port from the server to the client
+	- The relevant port is still the client's source port (the server's destination port)
-	- The source port is 80
+	- The source source port is 80
 - The FIN flag is set in the last packet of the stream
 - The downloaded binary blob will have the HTTP headers at the top, and those are not part of the downloaded file.
 The headers are text, and there is a `\r\n\r\n` separating the headers from the binary content.
 See the example below.
 - Many files will load other files -- an .html document, for example, will load images, css, scripts, etc.; these will each be a separate request (on a separate source port)

 A sample http request (sent from the client to the server) is below.
 Note that the separators between each line are `\r\n`, and the ending separator is `\r\n\r\n`.
-This was a request made to http://www.virginia.edu.
+This was a request made to [http://www.virginia.edu](http://www.virginia.edu).
 It promptly redirected to https, but the regular http request is still illustrative.

 ```
 GET / HTTP/1.1